-I believe what he says is as relevant today as it was when he first said it, which is why I want to share it with you.
-He write,
+What he says is as relevant today as it was when he first wrote it.
+He writes,

 “The early Christian preachers could assume in their hearers, whether Jews, Metuentes or Pagans, a sense of guilt. . . .
 Thus the Christian message was in those days unmistakably the Evangelium, The Good News.
 It promised healing to those who knew they were sick.
 We have to convince our hearers of the unwelcome diagnosis before we can expect them to welcome the news of the remedy.”

 It seems to me that there needs to be a different starting place for Christian witness now, in this generation, than there did with those who shared the “good news” in earlier centuries.

 Bringing an ‘Unwelcome Diagnosis’